redso/noq-php-sdk/README.md

 ## Implementation Example

-The following is an RoomQ integration example in express/nodejs.
+The following is an RoomQ integration example in php.

 ```php
 <?php